thinkmpink/netsec-4180-proj2/README.md

 in a JSON-format file.
 Specifically, the output file will contain a list of two-element lists of the form [ngram, count].

+Part 2.

+Run:
+ - The answers for part 2a. can be reproduced by copying the commands in the relevant sections of `written.txt`.
+ - Part 2b. can be run this way: `$ sudo python httpget1.py`.
+You may first want to modify the source and destination IP addresses in `inpartb.txt`.
+ - Part 2c. can be run via: `$ sudo python httpget2.py -s <src_port> -d
+ <dst_port>`.
+For help/info run `$ python httpget2.py -h`.

+Output:
+ - The output is as specified in the instructions.